Press Release: Back to Work In A Post-Pandemic World Survey

 Click here to view the full survey results.

 The Focus NJ Back to Work in a Post Pandemic World Survey was conducted from April 1 to April 26, 2021.
 In total 711 respondents participated in the online survey.
 The findings of this survey may be accepted as accurate, at a rate of 95% confidence level, within a sampling tolerance of approximately +/- 3.7%.
 Totals may not equal 100% due to rounding.

 Brother International Corporation has earned its reputation as a premier provider of home office and business products, home appliances for the sewing and crafting enthusiast as well as industrial solutions that revolutionize the way we live and work.
 Brother International Corporation is a wholly owned subsidiary of Brother Industries Ltd. With worldwide sales exceeding $6 billion, this global manufacturer was started more than 100 years ago.
 Bridgewater, New Jersey is the corporate headquarters for Brother in the Americas.
 It has fully integrated sales, marketing services, manufacturing, research and development capabilities located in the U.S. In addition to its headquarters, Brother has facilities in California, Illinois and Tennessee, as well as subsidiaries in Canada, Brazil, Chile, Argentina, Peru and Mexico.
 For more information, visit www.brother.com.

 About Focus NJ

-Focus NJ – the Center for Economic Research and Workforce Solutions – is a nonpartisan, nonprofit research foundation launched by the New Jersey Business & Industry Association in February 2020.
+Focus NJ – the Center for Economic Research and Workforce Solutions – is a nonpartisan, nonprofit research foundation launched in February 2020.
 It provides deep analysis of public policies, industry trends and economic indicators that impact New Jersey’s overall affordability, workforce and competitiveness